ozendelait/rvc_devkit/stereo/README.md

 The devkit includes support for running algorithms on all datasets.
-As an example, [ELAS](http://www.cvlibs.net/software/libelas/) is included in the folder alg-ELAS (TODO: alg-ELAS/README-Middlebury.txt must be adapted).
+As an example, [ELAS](http://www.cvlibs.net/software/libelas/) is included in the folder alg-ELAS.
 To build it, run the following:

 ```
 cd alg-ELAS